High-Resolution PTDF-Based Planning of Storage and Transmission Under High Renewables: Case study

 The future generation mix from 2030 to 2045 follows EIA outlook projections \cite{EIA2023Outlook}.
 All generation resources are uniformly scaled to reflect projected growth or planned decommissioning.
 Load growth is modeled with a year-to-year increase of 1.5\% and is scaled uniformly across all buses.
 Table \ref{tab:gen_load_scale} shows the total generator capacities (GW) of the network and summarizes the scaling for each generation type and load relative to the base year, 2022.

 \paragraph{Scenario selection} Scenarios are 24-h representative days sampled from a year of load/wind/solar data.
 This reduces the computational time required for evaluating a full year of operations, while still capturing intertemporal storage dynamics.
 In this case study, $k_r = 18$ days are selected by a max-min diversity criterion on normalized daily profiles--maximizing the minimum pairwise Euclidean distance--and assigned equal weights.
-Figure \ref{fig:rep_days} shows the chosen days (red circles) in average wind-load space--the main drivers of investment (solar capacity is comparatively smaller).
-Days that require storage operation to avoid load shed are labeled; these generally coincide with higher demand.
-August 11 (08–11) is the most challenging day, exhibiting the highest average demand.
+The selected days capture both high-demand and high-renewable operating regimes that drive investment decisions.
+Days with higher demand levels typically correspond to days where storage operation is needed to avoid load shedding.
+Among these, August 11 (08-11) represents the most challenging operating condition as it exhibits the highest average demand.
+This representative day drives significant investment requirements, as discussed in §\ref{sec:results}.

 \paragraph{Investments parameters}